 - between January 1765 and July 1768 John Pretor Pinney bought over sixty Africans, most of whom were said to have come from present-day Nigeria and

-- in later years Pinney preferred buying Creoles (island-born individuals) from 'good families'
+- in later years Pinney preferred buying Creoles (island-born individuals) from 'good families'.

 The managers and overseers

-the land, the buildings, the animals and machinery, the plantation infrastructure and, of course, the enslaved workers and the commodities they produced:
+Caribbean sugar plantations were complex businesses which, depending on their size, required a number of people to manage the land, the buildings, the animals and machinery, the plantation infrastructure and, of course, the enslaved workers and the commodities they produced:

 sugar, rum, and molasses.
 Resident planters ran their enterprise with the help of one or two men but when planters left the island, they entrusted their